 So, in 1986, Deming updated PDCA and turned it into PDSA, replacing “Check” with “Study.”
 Rather than just checking on a new process to see if it’s functioning or not, the Study stage emphasizes reflection and investigation to precisely measure improvement for a more accurate understanding of what you’ve accomplished.

 PDSA is also commonly known as the Deming Cycle.
 Here are each of the steps involved:

 - Plan - In this step, you decide on what action you want to take to improve your processes, including what will be done, who will need to do it, a timeline, and a communication plan.
 This step should be the one you spend the most time on out of the entire Deming Cycle.

 - Do - After laying out your plan for improvement, execute it.
 But, be sure to continually observe and measure the results of your actions to prepare for the next step.

 - Study - This is the most critical step in the entire cycle.
-Analyze the results of your experiment and compare it to your plan of how things should’ve turned out.
+Analyze the results of your experiment and compare them to your plan of how things should’ve turned out.
 Identify any negative (or positive) side effects.

 - Adjust (Act) - If the results of your experiment were successful, you can adjust your current processes and create a new baseline for future processes, new documentation for the new process, and all the new tools and behaviors that come with it.
 But if your results were unsuccessful, then you can adjust your plan and repeat this process until you find a true improvement for your system.